 This site provides a list of United Kingdom peerage creations since 1801.
 It includes a chronological list of peerage creations, together with an alphabetical index.
 The full index contains hyperlinks to the corresponding entries in the chronological list.
 These pages are about 500 and 300 kilobytes respectively and so may take a while to load.
-So there are also versions of the list and index divided into four web pages, for faster loading on slow machines.
+So there are also versions of the list and index divided into four web pages.
 In the case of the index there are versions divided chronologically and alphabetically.
 The links in those indexes lead to the version of the list which is divided into four sections.

 Please note that the original version of this list at http://website.lineone.net/~david.beamish/ is no longer being updated.